-The effectiveness of vaccines decreases over time, so adults who were vaccinated against pertussis as children can get whooping cough as their immunity, or protection against the disease, begins to fade.
+The effectiveness of vaccines decreases over time.
+Adults who were vaccinated against pertussis as children can get whooping cough as their immunity, or protection against the disease, begins to fade.

 Make an appointment to see your healthcare provider if you think you may have come into contact with someone with whooping cough, even if you haven’t developed a chronic cough.

 Doctors usually diagnose whooping cough by taking a swab of mucus from the back of the throat or nose.
-A blood test may also be ordered.
+They may also order a blood test.